NixOS/nixpkgs/maintainers/README.md

 provided enough time and priority has been given to the maintainer.

-For most packages, we expect committers to wait at least a week before merging changes on packages they are not maintaining.
+For most packages, we expect committers to wait at least a week before merging changes not endorsed by a package maintainer (which may be themselves).
 This should leave enough time for the maintainers to provide feedback.

 For critical packages, this convention needs to be negociated with the